KubiakJakub01/sentiment-analysis-disaster-tweets/README.md

 | Recall | 0.786 |
 | F1 | 0.800 |

+For more information about model you can check huggingface [model card](https://huggingface.co/KubiakJakub01/finetuned-distilbert-base-uncased).
 ### models/finetuned-distilbert-base-augumented

 In second experiment beyond kaggle dataset I used augumented.
 I fine-tuned DistilBERT base uncased model.
 I used this same hyperparameters as above.
 I used 10% of data for validation.
 I used accuracy, precision, recall and f1 metrics.
 I got the following results: